Mimaaa/be-assessment-2/README.md

 # PWRLIFTING

 An application where a list of lifters is displayed.
-You can interact with the list and find out more details about those people, but you can also add, edit and delete lifters.
+You can interact with the list and find out more about the people in the list, but you can also add, edit and delete lifters.

 Check out the demo right [here](https://pwrlifting.herokuapp.com/).